 To be honest, I am not a naturally extroverted person and I don’t enjoy being in front of the camera, but I take this as a challenge to improve my English and video editing skills.

-The pressure to talk smoothly, quickly and with clarity is so enormous, I have to take a nap after one-hour session.
+The pressure to talk smoothly, quickly, and with clarity is so enormous, I have to take a nap after a one-hour session.
 My brain is wired differently being a silent introvert my whole life, it literally circuit itself by making Youtube videos.

 But I don’t want to give up and I will create content from time to time.